vishalbakshi/fastbook-benchmark/README.md

 # fastbook-benchmark
 Information Retrieval QA Dataset

+The fastbook-benchmark dataset is a specialized evaluation dataset for information retrieval in educational contexts.

+Structure:
+- Many-to-many mappings between questions and relevant passages
+- Questions from end-of-chapter questionnaires
+- Gold standard answers broken into components, with each component mapped to one or more relevant passages

+Complexity:
+- Natural language complexity from real textbook Q&A
+- Custom evaluation metrics (MRR@10, Recall@10) adapted for multi-component answers

+The dataset's value comes from its structured approach to handling complex educational content where single answers often require synthesizing information from multiple passages.

 ## Background

 I created this dataset to evaluate different retrieval methods.
 I use the following code to load the `main` version of this dataset: